 - World reputed expertise

-- World class unique characterization services
+- World-class unique characterization services

-Tailored on your needs:
+Tailored to your needs:

 - Long term collaboration agreements

-- One shot services
+- One-shot services

 - Advice and training